 The Thames Tunnel as built differs from the original ideas set forward by Marc Brunel in 1818.

-The original design for the tunnel shield changed from a circular shape to an oblong, and from an initial thirty-three individual worker cells to thirty-six.
+This wasn’t the only change Marc made.
 The hydraulic jacks that Marc originally envisaged were replaced by screw jacks, which moved the tunnelling shield forward during construction.
 The changes were necessitated by both practical and economic considerations.

 By the time it opened, its function had changed too.
 The Thames Tunnel was built to allow wheeled traffic to move under the Thames, to improve the flow of goods from boats on the Thames out to the rest of the country.
 Unfortunately, the giant spiral ramp approaches needed for horses and carts were never built, as sufficient funding for the work could not be obtained.